-The Log key function in SETUP is a Run/Stop log.
+The Log key function is a Run/Stop log.
 It indicates how many times the measurement was started and stopped, and at what time.

-Once the measurement is in progress, information can be examined as follows:
+Once a measurement is in progress, information can be examined as follows:

-Step 1 Press SHIFT and Gist and access Log screens:
+Step 1 Press (SHIFT) and (Hast) to access Log screens: